czakarian/mitoscope/README.md

-# mitoScope
+# Mitoscope

-mitoScope is long-read specific mitochondrial analysis tool that performs NUMT filtration, de novo assembly, variant calling (SNV, indel, SV), and methylation calling.
+Mitoscope is long-read specific mitochondrial analysis tool that performs NUMT filtration, de novo assembly, variant calling (SNV, indel, SV), and methylation calling.
 It is built as a fully containerized Nextflow workflow using Singularity images and can be run on either ONT or PacBio data.
 Raw sequencing data or aligned reads are both accepted as input.

 **mitoScope is currently in active development.
-Open an [issue](https://github.com/czakarian/mitoscope) if you find a problem or have a suggestion.**
+Open an [issue](https://github.com/czakarian/mitoscope/issues/new) if you find a problem or have a suggestion.**

 # Table of Contents